apollographql/apollo/docs/source/tutorial/queries.md

 The `Query` component uses a render prop pattern, so we passed a function as a child to the component that contains what React will render to the screen.
 The `Query` component provides us with a `loading`, `error`, and `data` property that keeps the user informed about the status of the query operation on the screen.
 If it's in a loading state, the user sees **Loading...** on the screen.
 If there's an error, the user sees **ERROR** on the screen.

 If the data was returned successfully, then the launches are retrieved from the `data` property and displayed on the screen via the `LaunchTile` component.
+For now, you can copy the contents of `src/components/launch-tile.js` from the [Launch Tile component on GitHub](https://github.com/apollographql/fullstack-tutorial/blob/client/client/src/components/launch-tile.js).

 Now, there are a lot of launches.
 If all the launches are fetched at once and displayed, the result will be a long undesirable list.
 Therefore, let's build a pagination feature that accomodates the loading of a few items at once and display a `Load More` button for loading more items on the screen.

+The `@client` directive added to the `isLoggedIn` field fetches local data from the Apollo Cache instead of making a network request like the rest of the fields in the `launchlist` query.
+You'll know more about this in the [Managing local State](./local-state.html) section.

 <h2 id="pagination">Build a paginated list</h2>